 Next up: a Detour to Sancerre

-Sancerre is another famous French wine region known for its Sauvignon Blancs and Pinot Noirs, and of course, the region’s namesake wine (a personal favorite of mine).
-If you’re looking to get away from the hustle and bustle of everyday life, then Sancerre is the perfect place for you.
+Sancerre is another famous French wine region known for its Sauvignon Blancs and Pinot Noirs and, of course, the region’s namesake wine (a personal favorite of mine).
+If you’d like to escape the hustle and bustle of everyday life, Sancerre is the perfect place.

-Located in eastern France, this hidden gem is full of charming medieval villages, beautiful fields of wildflowers, and artisans who are passionate about their crafts.
+Located in eastern France, this lesser-known treasure contains charming medieval villages, beautiful wildflower fields, and artisans passionate about their crafts.

-If you plan to spend the night gazing at the Sauldre River, the Château de Beaujeu is a 16th Century home renovated with 6 light-filled rooms.
-Or, for more elegance, stay at the La Chancelière looking over the Sancerre vineyards and countryside.
+If you plan to spend the night gazing at the Sauldre River, the Château de Beaujeu is a 16th-century home renovated with six light-filled rooms.
+Or, for more elegance, stay at the La Chancelière, looking over the Sancerre vineyards and countryside.

-The perfect place for your adventure to begin is at the House of Sancerre headquarters, where local vignerons reside.
-In this beautifully restored 14th Century castle, you can watch a film documenting the region’s rich history.
+The perfect place for your adventure is the House of Sancerre headquarters, where local vignerons reside.
+In this beautifully restored 14th-century castle, you can watch a film documenting the region’s rich history.

-Sancerre visitors can visit Domaine Bourgeois—a family-run winery that produces some of Sancerre’s finest wines, including their signature Cuvée des Murailles which has been awarded gold medals at international competitions such as VinExpo Hong Kong 2016.
+Sancerre visitors can visit Domaine Bourgeois—a family-run winery producing some of Sancerre’s finest wines, including their signature Cuvée des Murailles, awarded gold medals at international competitions as VinExpo Hong Kong 2016.
 Looking for a place to stay as a base?
 Maison Les Fossiles is ideally located for all your tasting needs.

-The winery offers three different tours that guide visitors through the family history, the winemaking process, and the cellars before tasting the estate wines.
-Domaine Bourgeois also offers a picnic and topographical map for visitors to use while exploring the vineyards on their own.
-Appointments are required for wine tastings, so plan ahead.
+The winery offers three tours that guide visitors through the family history, the winemaking process, and the cellars before tasting the estate wines.
+Domaine Bourgeois also offers visitors a picnic and topographical map to use while exploring the vineyards.
+Appointments are required for wine tastings, so plan.

-Stay overnight at the Domaine Bourgeois; a small hotel with 12 bedrooms, located in the medieval village of Chavignol.
+Stay overnight at the Domaine Bourgeois, a small hotel with 12 bedrooms in the medieval village of Chavignol.
 The Domaine also has a Michelin-starred restaurant called La Cote des Monts Damnés, named after one of Sancerre’s most prized vineyards.
 Chef Jean-Marc Bourgeois designed the menu to match the estate’s wines.
 Try the house signature tagliatelle with Chavignol goat cheese.